| [an error occurred while processing this directive] |

 & NEW ZEALAND & U.K.

-postgraduate courses.
-An Indian bachelor degree like B.A., B.Com. or B.Sc. is equivalent
+Indian bachelor degree like B.A., B.Com. or B.Sc. is equivalent to a

-courses and universities may require a qualification equivalent to Bachelor (Honours)
+some courses and universities may require a qualification equivalent to

-only be obtained by either writing directly or formally applying to the universities
+can only be obtained by either writing directly or formally applying to

 |